 Our first event took place on 22 January at The Ash in West County Limerick, in collaboration with our two distinct collectives, Kantoher Development Group (KDG) and Killeedy Housing Association (KHA).
 The evening featured presentations from EcoVision personnel alongside invited experts, including programme manager from the Sustainable Energy Authority of Ireland (SEAI) and the Vacant and Derelict Homes Officer for Limerick County Council.
 Citizens also took part in training, capacity-building and interactive sessions designed to support them taking the next steps on their retrofit journeys.

-Momentum continued on 10 February in County Galway with the launch of our collective, Galway Energy Co-op.
+Momentum continued on 10 February in County Galway with the launch of our collective, Galway Energy Co-operative (GEC).
 Approximately 50 local citizens joined us to learn more about the green energy transition and the supports available to them.
 As with our first launch, citizens heard from EcoVision personnel and a range of guest speakers, including the programme manager from the Sustainable Energy Authority of Ireland (SEAI), a representative of Healthy Age Friendly Homes Programme, and one of the project coordinators from Galway Energy Co-op (GEC).

 The event combined expert input with practical, hands-on engagement.
 Each attendee received a take-home information pack filled with guidance on topics identified by citizens as most important from upgrading vacant and derelict properties, to understanding energy tariffs, energy upgrade options, and the latest grant updates.